Dr Joseph Wragg PhD

 B15 2TT

-Joseph Wragg is a postdoctoral research fellow in the field of developmental and cancer epigenetics, with a particular interest in embryo development and vascular biology.
-Joseph’s research is focussed on interrogating dynamic epigenetic changes occurring on enhancer and promoter gene regulatory elements, during embryonic and tumour development, using Cap Analysis of gene expression (CAGE), chromatin immunoprecipitation (ChIP) and Assay for Transposase-Accessible Chromatin (ATAC) as well as 4D imaging approaches.
+Joseph Wragg is a postdoctoral research fellow in the field of paediatric cancers and cancer epigenetics, with a particular interest in pre-clinical tumour modelling and vascular biology.
+Joseph’s research is focussed on interrogating tumour interactions with its microenvironment and the impact of therapeutics on this.

 Qualifications